 How Do You Grow Asparagus from Seed?

-Asparagus (Asparagus officinalis) is a hardy perennial suited to USDA zones 2-8 and is native to Western Europe.
-This perennial can remain viable for 10-20 years, so choose your garden site carefully.
+Asparagus (Asparagus officinalis) is a hardy perennial suited to USDA zones 2 to 8 and is native to western Europe.
+This perennial can remain viable for 10 to 20 years, so choose your garden site carefully.
 Asparagus needs a soil pH of between 7.0 and 7.2 in fertile, well-draining soil.

 So how do you go about planting asparagus seeds?
 There’s no trick to growing asparagus from seeds, just be patient.
 It’s recommended that you start asparagus seeds indoors or in a greenhouse in mid-February to May under bright lighting.
-Soil temperatures for seed germination should be between 70-85 degrees F. (21-29 C.).
-Soak the seeds for a couple of hours, then plant each seed ½ deep in sterile soil in individual 2-inch pots.
-They should sprout anywhere between 2-8 weeks from planting asparagus seeds.
+Soil temperatures for seed germination should be between 70 and 85 degrees F. (21-29 C.).
+Soak the seeds for a couple of hours, then plant each seed ½ inch (1 cm.) deep in sterile soil, in individual 2 inch (5 cm.) pots.
+They should sprout anywhere between two and eight weeks from planting asparagus seeds.

-Seedlings are ready to transplant when they are 10-12 weeks old and all danger of frost in your area has passed.
-Space the transplants 18 inches apart in rows set 3-6 inches apart.
-If you want thinner spears, space the transplants 8-10 inches apart with the plant set 4 inches deep.
-If you like thicker spears, plant them 12-14 inches apart and set 6-8 inches deep.
+Seedlings are ready to transplant when they are 10 to 12 weeks old and all danger of frost in your area has passed.
+Space the transplants 18 inches (46 cm.) apart in rows set 3 to 6 inches (8-15 cm.) apart.
+If you want thinner spears, space the transplants 8 to 10 inches (20-25 cm.) apart, with the plant set 4 inches (10 cm.) deep.
+If you like thicker spears, plant them 12 to 14 inches (30-36 cm.) apart and set 6 to 8 inches (15-20 cm.) deep.
 Consider planting your new asparagus babies near your tomatoes.
 Asparagus repels nematodes that attack tomato plants while tomatoes repel asparagus beetles.
-A very symbiotic relationship indeed.
+A very symbiotic relationship, indeed.

-As the plant grows, cover the crown with soil and keep it moist (one inch of water per week).
-Fertilize in the spring with 1-2 cups of complete organic fertilizer per 10 foot of row and dig in gently.
+As the plant grows, cover the crown with soil and keep it moist with 1 inch (2.5 cm.) of water per week.
+Fertilize in the spring with 1 to 2 cups (250-473 ml.) of complete organic fertilizer per 10 foot (3 m.) of row and dig in gently.
 Remember, don’t harvest the plant until its third year; allow the plant to set ferns and redirect its energy back into the plant.
-Cut the ferns down to 2 inches tall in the late fall.
+Cut the ferns down to 2 inches (5 cm.) tall in the late fall.

 In the plant’s third year, you can begin regularly harvesting the spears.
-The season usually lasts around 8-12 weeks.
-Cut the asparagus spears 1-2 inches below the ground and at least 2 inches above the crown using a sharp knife or asparagus harvesting tool.
+The season usually lasts around 8 to 12 weeks.
+Cut the asparagus spears 1 to 2 inches (2.5-5 cm.) below the ground, and at least 2 inches (5 cm.) above the crown using a sharp knife or asparagus harvesting tool.